Book Festival in the News

 The HCBF looks forward to partnering with other local school districts in the future.
 Schools interested in hosting an author or illustrator should visit the HCBF website here.

-Hudson Children’s Book Festival, Inc., established in 2009 in the historic City of Hudson, NY, strives to create, nurture and sustain a culture of literacy in partnership with our community and schools in Hudson and the surrounding areas.
+Hudson Children’s Book Festival, Inc., established in 2009 in the historic City of Hudson, NY, by educators Lisa Dolan and Maria Suttmeier, strives to create, nurture and sustain a culture of literacy in partnership with our community and schools in Hudson and the surrounding areas.
 The mission is to foster a love of reading by connecting children with world-class authors and illustrators at the annual free festival and special school and community events.
-Since 2024, Hudson Children’s Book Festival is a 501(c)3 charity.
+Since 2024, Hudson Children’s Book Festival is a 501(c)(3) charity overseen by a volunteer board comprised of dedicated teachers, authors and community members committed to expanding literacy in the region.
 Find us at: hudsonchildrensbookfestival.org and follow us on Facebook and Instagram.

 Hudson Children’s Book Festival Changing Location